unixwitch/waiflike/README.md

 but flexible complete CMS.
 (Or, at least, it will be; Waiflike is still in the very early stages and there are some rough edges.)

+Waiflike is designed for creating simple, mostly static sites.
+While you could extend it to support more complicated features, you may be better off using Wagtail directly for that.

 ### Installation

 #### Install Waiflike